lum-ai/odinson/docs/index.md

 Odinson is designed to facilitate real-time (or near real-time) queries over surface, syntax, or both.
 The syntax is based on that of its predecessor language, Odin, but there are some key divergences, detailed here.

+## Project Structure

+Odinson consists of the following subprojects:

+- **core**: the core odinson library
+- **extra**: these are a few apps that we need but don't really belong in `core`, due to things like licensing issues
+- **backend**: this is a REST API for odinson

 ## License